Ex-pope backtracks on book warning against relaxing priest celibacy rules | DW | 14.01.2020

 On Sunday, Benedict, who retired in 2013, published comments in which he reaffirmed the importance of priest celibacy rules, seen as critical of Pope Francis.
 Now, he has distanced himself somewhat from the comments.

-Retired Pope Benedict XVI on Tuesday backtracked on comments published on Sunday, which were widely seen as critical of the current pope's stance on priestly celibacy rules.
+Retired Pope Benedict XVI on Tuesday backtracked on comments published on Sunday that were widely seen as critical of the current pope's stance on priestly celibacy rules.

 The unprecedented comments were published by French newspaper Le Figaro on Sunday as part of a preview of an unpublished book that Benedict had apparently co-authored with conservative Guinean Cardinal Robert Sarah.